wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/characterization-routine.rst

 .. image:: images/running-tests.png
    :alt: Quasistatic Forward, Quasistatic Backward, Dynamic Forward, Dynamic Backward buttons

-The tests can be run in any order, but running a "backwards" test directly after a "forwards" test is generally adviseable (as it will more or less reset the mechanism to its original position).
+The tests can be run in any order, but running a "backwards" test directly after a "forwards" test is generally advisable (as it will more or less reset the mechanism to its original position).

 Follow the instructions in the pop-up windows after pressing each test button.